-In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI").
+In addition to the financial statements and accompanying notes, this report also presents certain required supplementary information ("RSI") and other supplementary information.
 A budgetary comparison schedule is included as RSI for the General Fund.
 In addition, the Schedule of Changes in Net Pension Asset and Related Ratios and the Schedule of District Contributions are included in RSI.